Tirzah964/git-tutorial/README.md

 ============

 ##Tutorial

-1. Fork this tutorial
+This is meant to be a tutorial on using Git.
+This tutorial assumes that you already have git downloaded and installed and that you have a github account.
+To start this tutorial, fork this project on github by clicking the fork button on the top right.

 ###Basic Setup

-1. Navigate to the repository on GitHub
+1. Navigate to your fork of the tutorial on GitHub.
+It will be listed under repositories on your user page.
-2. Copy the clone URL
+2. Copy the clone URL.
+(It appears on the lower right hand side)
-3. Open command line
+3. Open command line.
+If you are in a lab computer you will have to use GitBash
 4. cd to your working directory
 5. enter `git clone https://github.com/<Your Username Here>/git-tutorial.git` This will be the url you copied in step 2
 6. cd into the project directory `cd git-tutorial`